ocaml/dune/doc/coq.rst

   0.3<coq-lang>`.

   Please note: support for ``native_compute`` is **experimental** and requires a version of Coq later than 8.12.1.
-Furthermore, dependent libraries *must* be built with the ``(mode native)`` enabled.
+Furthermore, dependent theories *must* be built with the ``(mode native)`` enabled.
 In addition to that, Coq must be configured to support native compilation.
 Dune explicitly disables the generation of native compilation objects when ``(mode vo)`` is enabled,